ryantd42/NY-Legislative-Git/2023/S1736E-2023/bill.md

  OF THE LOCAL UTILITY PROVIDER, OR THAT THE GEOGRAPHIC  LOCATION  OF  THE SITE IS SUCH THAT COMPLIANCE WOULD RESULT IN A SIGNIFICANT BURDEN ON THE OWNER.
-  F. THE REQUIREMENTS OF THIS SUBDIVISION SHALL NOT APPLY TO ONE HUNDRED PERCENT  AFFORDABLE  HOUSING.
-FOR THE PURPOSES OF THIS SUBDIVISION, THE TERM "ONE HUNDRED PERCENT AFFORDABLE HOUSING" SHALL  MEAN  A  MULTI-UNIT RESIDENTIAL  BUILDING IN WHICH ONE HUNDRED PERCENT OF DWELLING UNITS ARE REQUIRED, PURSUANT TO A FEDERAL, STATE, OR LOCAL LAW, RULE, OR  PROGRAM, TO  BE  AFFORDABLE  FOR TENANTS OR OWNERS WHERE THE OCCUPANT'S HOUSEHOLD INCOME RELATIVE TO THE AREA  MEDIAN  INCOME  DOES  NOT  EXCEED  A  FIXED PERCENTAGE  OR  PERCENTAGES,  AND THAT IS SUBJECT TO AN ACTUAL OR ANTIC-
+  F.  THE REQUIREMENTS OF THIS SUBDIVISION SHALL NOT APPLY TO AFFORDABLE HOUSING.
+FOR THE PURPOSES OF  THIS  SUBDIVISION,  THE  TERM  "AFFORDABLE HOUSING"  SHALL  MEAN  A  MULTI-UNIT  RESIDENTIAL BUILDING SUBJECT TO AN ACTUAL OR ANTICIPATED AGREEMENT WITH A LOCAL, STATE, OR FEDERAL  GOVERN- MENTAL  ENTITY  FOR  THE  PURPOSES  OF PROVIDING AFFORDABLE HOUSING IN A GIVEN LOCALITY OR REGION.
- S. 1736--D  4
+  G. STANDARDS PROMULGATED PURSUANT TO THIS  SUBDIVISION  SHALL  INCLUDE REQUIREMENTS  FOR  CLEAR AND PROMINENT SIGNAGE DENOTING THE AVAILABILITY

- IPATED AGREEMENT WITH A LOCAL, STATE, OR FEDERAL GOVERNMENTAL ENTITY FOR THE PURPOSES OF PROVIDING AFFORDABLE HOUSING  IN  A  GIVEN  LOCALITY  OR REGION.
+ S. 1736--E  4

-  G.  STANDARDS  PROMULGATED  PURSUANT TO THIS SUBDIVISION SHALL INCLUDE REQUIREMENTS FOR CLEAR AND PROMINENT SIGNAGE DENOTING  THE  AVAILABILITY AND LOCATION OF ELECTRIC VEHICLE READY PARKING SPACES AND ELECTRIC VEHI- CLE CHARGING STATIONS.
+ AND LOCATION OF ELECTRIC VEHICLE READY PARKING SPACES AND ELECTRIC VEHI- CLE CHARGING STATIONS.
   H.  NOTHING  IN  THIS  SUBDIVISION  SHALL  BE INTERPRETED OR OTHERWISE